Topic-specific policies

 Status

-Personal notes
+Personal comments

 Whereas “IoT” is a common abbreviation, “domotics” is a neologism derived from domus (Latin for house) and robotics.

-Rather than simply recommending a bunch of controls, the standard will describe typical information [security and privacy] risks relating to domotics, and recommend information security controls to mitigate them, making this a risk-based ISO27k standard.
+Rather than simply recommending a bunch of controls, the standard describes typical information [security and privacy] risks relating to domotics, and recommend information security controls to mitigate them, making this a risk-based ISO27k standard.
 Sounds good in theory, although strictly speaking several of the ‘risks’ described in the draft are in fact weak or missing controls, not risks.

 Information risks provide the rationale, context or basis for the controls.
 Helping readers identify and consider the information risks should give them a better appreciation of what the information security controls are meant to achieve - the control objectives.
 The risks and the controls in the standard are examples to stimulate readers into considering the risks and control objectives in their particular contexts.